racker/service-registry-docs/General-API-Information.md

 # General API Information

-The Rackspace Service Registry API provides a RESTful web service interface.
-All requests to authenticate and operate against the Rackspace Rackspace Service Registry API are performed using SSL over HTTPS on TCP port 443.
+The Rackspace Cloud Service Registry API provides a RESTful web service interface.
+All requests to authenticate and operate against the Rackspace Cloud Service Registry API are performed using SSL over HTTPS on TCP port 443.

 ## Endpoint Access

-Rackspace Service Registry runs as a separate instance in multiple regions.
+Rackspace Cloud Service Registry runs as a separate instance in multiple regions.
 You are advised to pick the region which is closest to your servers.